 It is important that you contract the correct policy as this will be checked by the Spanish immigration authorities when making the application.

-The coverage the policy provides will need to be the equivalent of the Spanish health system with no copayments, excesses or exclusions.
+The coverage the policy provides must be the equivalent of the Spanish health system with no copayments, excesses, or exclusions.

 Proof of sufficient financial means

-When making the application, the applicant in Spain is required to prove that they have sufficient financial means to care for the applicant.
+When making the application, the applicant in Spain is required to prove that they have sufficient financial means to care for the regrouped family members.

 The income that the applicant declares must be stable over at least one year following the regrouping.

-If the applicant is employed, they must provide six months' payslips.
-If self-employed they will need to show their income tax returns.
+If employed, provide six months' payslips.
+If self-employed, show your income tax returns.

 Accommodation

-For you to regroup a person who will be living with you, you will have to provide a housing report which can be done through the town hall.
+To regroup a person who will be living with you, you must provide a housing report (through the town hall) showing the property has sufficient space for all parties to live adequately.

 Required documentation